Epic Photography – Capturing A Perfect Starburst Is Easier than You Think

 If you’re going out at night, you’ll want to bring your tripod and a remote trigger.
 To get the light balanced for the correct exposure, you will need to slow down your shutter speed to compensate for the low aperture (high #), so it is important to keep your camera as still as possible.
 Of course, you will also want to use your camera’s 2 or 10-second timer delay or a remote trigger to really stabilize the shot.
 Here are a couple of recommendations to get you started:

 This is the remote trigger I use that has a cord.
 Simple to use and plugs in quickly.

 This is the tripod that I use.
 It’s high-quality, waterproof and lightweight!
 Check it out!

 One final tip – don’t forget to look for opportunities for starbursts in places where you wouldn’t normally expect them.
 Like treasures, they are hiding, waiting for you to find and capture them.
 Keep an eye out behind people or flowers, in the reflections of buildings, or on the water… No matter what time of day or night you are shooting, know that a starburst can add a whole lot of character and excitement to your image.

-Now that you are ready to get out and start practicing, I’ve created a little cheat sheet for you as a jumping-off point for some basic settings when you’re out in the field and need a quick reminder of how it all works… Remember – the very best way to learn a new technique is to practice, practice, practice, so get that camera out and get shooting!
+Now that you are ready to get out and start practicing, I’ve created a little cheat sheet for you.
+You can use this as a jumping-off point for some basic settings when you’re out in the field and need a quick reminder of how it all works… Remember – the very best way to learn a new technique is to practice, practice, practice, so get that camera out and get shooting!
 Don’t be discouraged if you don’t get a perfect result on the first try.
 Be sure to keep trying until you get what you want.
 And then do it again and again till you can get it on the first try!